-No. DTS and MyTravel will prompt you each time you make an air reservation to verify your TSA Secure Flight information.
-It is on this screen where you can enter your DoD ID in to the Known Traveler field.
+No. DTS will prompt you each time you make an air reservation to verify your TSA Secure Flight information.
+It is on this screen where you can enter your DoD ID in the Known Traveler field.
 Saving your DoD ID Number as part of your profile will prevent you from having to enter it each time you make an airline reservation.
 It also ensures that it is included in all future reservations.
 It is important to note that updating your profile with your DoD ID Number will only qualify you for expedited screening for new reservations; it does not apply to existing reservations.

-Updating your DTS or MyTravel profile with your DoD ID Number only qualifies you for new TDY airline reservations.
+Updating your DTS profile with your DoD ID Number only qualifies you for new TDY airline reservations.
 If it is at least 72 hours prior to scheduled flight departure, you may still be able to add your DoD ID Number to your existing reservation.
 Contact the airline directly to add your DoD ID Number as the Known Traveler Number to your existing reservation, if travel is within 72 hours.
 Most airline websites allow you to add this online.